1,001 Sayings and Deeds of the Prophet

 In another hadith it is Aisha in the flesh wrapped in silk, and the disembodied voice has been identified as that of a man.

 Allah's Apostle said (to me), "You were shown to me twice in (my) dream.
 Behold, a man was carrying you in a silken piece of cloth and said to me, 'She is your wife, so uncover her,' and behold, it was you."

 I would then say (to myself), "If this is from Allah, then it must happen.'"

-In still another hadith about the Prophet’s dream (or dreams) of Aisha, God’s Messenger not only repeats himself, as was his habit when he wanted to emphasize an important aspect of a communication he had recently received from Paradise, but it is he who tells, what is now an angel holding Aisha, to uncover her.
+In still another hadith about Muhammad’s dream (or dreams) of Aisha, he not only repeats himself, as was his habit when he wanted to emphasize an important aspect of a communication he had recently received from Paradise, but it is he who tells what is now an angel holding Aisha to uncover her.

 Allah's Apostle said to me, "You were shown to me twice (in my dream) before I married you.
 I saw an angel carrying you in a silken piece of cloth, and I said to him, 'Uncover (her),' and behold, it was you.